 As a limited company director, you alone are responsible for complying with government notices and reminders, not your accountant.

 If your accountant does not fulfil a statutory obligation on your behalf, or fails to inform you about mail requiring your attention, you have no recourse.
-It is your legal responsibility to read every piece of government mail that is delivered to you or your company, so you must retain control and ensure that you always have immediate access to this important correspondence.
+It is your legal responsibility to read every piece of government mail that is delivered to you or your company, so you must retain control and ensure that you always have immediate and unlimited access to this important correspondence.